vkbo/novelWriter/docs/source/int_introduction.rst

 Key Features
 ************

-novelWriter is a multi-document plain text editor using a markup syntax inspired by markdown to apply simple formatting to the text.
-It is designed for writing novels, so the formatting features are limited.
+novelWriter is a multi-document plain text editor using a markup syntax inspired by Markdown to apply simple formatting to the text.
+It is designed for writing novels, so the formatting features are limited to those relevant for this purpose.
 Your novel project is organised as a collection of separate plain text documents instead of a single, large document.

 Below are some key features of novelWriter.